fruitMountain/Capstone_Control/README.md

 #### The turnMotor Function
 This is relatively simple.
 You pass it two integers between 1000 and 2000, then it turns the motors at those two speeds

+## Calibrating the Sensor
+The sensor's sensitivity can be changed in the mpuSetup function.
+The lines commented "config register" allow you to change the settings of sensors on the MPU-6050 by setting certain bits high or low.
+More information can be found in the MPU-6050 register map.